My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 • Social media messaging, with GoDaddy’s business chat available from the official Instagram account

-• A knowledge center containing resources on account management, domains, marketing, and other essential topics
+• A knowledge center containing resources on account management, domains, marketing and other essential topics

-• A community forum where you can ask other GoDaddy users for help
+• A community forum, where you can ask other GoDaddy users for help

-• Additional courses, webinars, and podcasts
+• Additional video courses, webinars and podcasts

 Screenshot of GoDaddy's 24/7 help page displaying contact options including phone, text, and live chat support.

 With GoDaddy being so streamlined to use, I rarely had to use these help and support features at all, but it’s reassuring to know that they’re there.
-The one issue I found was wondering where certain features were.
-For example, I went to the knowledge center only to find an article for a feature GoDaddy didn’t have.
+However, there were two issues:

 How We Test